junxit/us-congress-bills-115/bill.md

   - **(1)** in subsection (b)—
     - **(A)** in paragraph (2)(C), by striking “laws” and inserting the following: “and Federal law, and the nature of any changes in the laws of the United States or the administration of such laws that would be required to carry out a covered agreement”; and
     - **(B)** by adding at the end the following new paragraph:
-      > - **(3)** *Access to negotiating texts and other documents* Congressional Committees and staff with proper security clearances shall be given access to United States negotiating proposals, consolidated draft texts, and other pertinent documents related to the negotiations, including classified materials.
+      > - **(3)** *Access to negotiating texts and other documents* Congressional committees and staff with proper security clearances shall be given access to United States negotiating proposals, consolidated draft texts, and other pertinent documents related to the negotiations, including classified materials.

   - **(2)** in subsection (c)—
     - **(A)** in the matter preceding paragraph (1), by striking “only if—” and inserting the following: “only if, before signing the final legal text or otherwise entering into the agreement—”;